 The Child Protection and Safeguarding Policy is available on the school website under Policy.
-The school has a duty of care and therefore a responsibility to pass concerns on to the Cornwall Children's Social Work and Psychology Service.
+The school has a duty of care and therefore a responsibility to pass concerns on to the Cornwall Multi Agency Referral Service (MARU).

 No child is allowed to leave the school during the day unless collected by a parent or responsible adult.
 We would ask you to inform the school if your child is to be collected during the school day, for instance for a medical appointment.